-How to Fix It: Some surfaces require special primer to make paint stick.
+How to Fix It: Some surfaces require a special primer to make paint stick.

 Cause: Dirty Furniture

 Was the furniture cleaned well before painting?
-Furniture that has had years of furniture polish need to be cleaned very well before paint because the oils prevent paint from sticking.
+Furniture that has had years of furniture polish needs to be cleaned very well before paint because the oils prevent paint from sticking.